Rascal Flatts: 2000–2005: Rascal Flatts, Melt, and Feels Like Today

 In February 2000, the group made its debut with the single "Prayin' for Daylight".
 The song had been on the three-track demo that had gotten the band signed.
-The song, which reached No. 3 on the Billboard country charts, was the first single from their self-titled debut, which was issued in June 2000 on Lyric Street.
-Following "Prayin' for Daylight", the album's other three singles all made the Top 10 on that chart with "This Everyday Love", "While You Loved Me", and "I'm Movin' On", which respectively peaked at numbers 9, 7, and 4.
+The song, which reached number three on Billboard Hot Country Songs, was the first single from their self-titled debut, which was issued in June 2000 on Lyric Street.
+Following "Prayin' for Daylight", the album's other three singles all made the top 10 on that chart with "This Everyday Love", "While You Loved Me", and "I'm Movin' On", respectively, peaking at numbers nine, seven, and four.
 "I'm Movin' On" was awarded Song of the Year by the Academy of Country Music in 2002.
 Stephen Thomas Erlewine reviewed the album with favor, calling it "a sunny, pleasing modern country-pop album".

-In November 2000, the group contributed the song "Walk The Llama Llama" to the soundtrack for the Disney film The Emperor's New Groove (2000).
+In November 2000, the group contributed the song "Walk the Llama Llama" to the soundtrack for the Disney film The Emperor's New Groove (2000).
 In early 2002, they also recorded a song titled "The Glory of Life" for the Paramount war film We Were Soldiers (2002).
 Their sophomore album Melt was released on October 29, 2002.
 Unlike its predecessor, Melt was co-produced by the band.
-The album's first single, "These Days", became the band's first number one hit on the U.S. country charts.
+The album's first single, "These Days", became the band's first number-one hit on the U.S. country charts.
 The album included two more Top 10 hits with "Love You Out Loud" and "I Melt".
-"Mayberry", the album's fourth and final single, became the band's second number one.
-The music video for "I Melt" garnered controversy for its scenes which featured partial nudity, and was banned from the Great American Country network.
+"Mayberry", the album's fourth and final single, became the band's second number one in 2004.
+The music video for "I Melt" garnered controversy for its scenes that featured partial nudity, and was banned from the Great American Country network.
+An album cut from Melt entitled "My Worst Fear" also received a music video in 2004.

 Rascal Flatts' third album, Feels Like Today, was released in September 2004.
-Feels Like Today topped the Billboard 200 and Top Country Albums charts upon release.
+The album topped the Billboard 200 and Top Country Albums charts upon release.
 The album's title track was released as its first single.
 The second single was "Bless the Broken Road".
 The song was originally recorded by its co-writer, Marcus Hummon, and had also been recorded by Melodie Crittenden (whose version charted in 1998), the Nitty Gritty Dirt Band, and Sons of the Desert.
-In early 2005, Rascal Flatts' version became the band's third number one hit on the U.S. country charts and spent five weeks at that position.
-The third single, "Fast Cars and Freedom", hit number one as well.
+In early 2005, Rascal Flatts' version became the band's third number-one hit on the U.S. country charts and spent five weeks at that position.
+The third single, "Fast Cars and Freedom", hit number one, as well.
 While the latter was climbing the charts, some radio stations began playing a hidden track on the album, titled "Skin".
 This airplay caused "Skin" to enter the top 40.
-The song was released as a single under the title "Skin (Sarabeth)" and officially added to the album's track list, later peaking at #2 on the country charts.
+The song was released as a single under the title "Skin (Sarabeth)" and officially added to the album's track list, later peaking at number two on the country charts.